 Our rating system and the app itself are designed with accessibility in mind, including both numerical ratings and face-icon ratings that are preferred by some members of our community.
 The design is high-contrast, for those with vision-related impairments and the app is screen-reader friendly.

 As part of our Ability Ambassador program, we are developing information on how to map neighborhoods and city blocks, so that service groups, school teams, or groups of friends can build up ratings in their communities.
 Help us map the world by signing up for an account today at app.TheAbilityApp.com!

-The Ability App is currently available in select markets as we test and iterate, and will soon be expanding in the US and then the global market.
-Join our email list and follow our social channels to keep up on the latest developments and to learn where we’ll be next!
+The Ability App is currently available globally.
+Join our email list and follow our social channels to keep up on the latest developments!
 Also, keep an eye out for Ability App window clings, indicating businesses with an accessibility mindset.

 When founder Alex Knoll was nine years old, he saw a person in a wheelchair struggling to open a heavy manual door to access a business in his hometown.
 Alex wondered if there was a tool the person could have used to find other businesses in the area that would be easier to access.
 To his surprise, no such tool existed.
 In fact, there was no tool available for people with any type of disability to find accessible public spaces.
 Alex was driven to help, so he set out to design a resource to solve the problem, which set him on a truly impressive, and unexpected journey.

 Some people ask “What has taken so long?” to get from that initial idea to launch.
 Well, this isn’t your average start-up, and we think that’s what makes it so special.
-Taking the Ability App from idea to reality has relied upon a very large amount of volunteer hours and donations, including a generous surprise gift from the Ellen Show.
+Taking the Ability App from idea to reality has relied upon a very large amount of volunteer hours and donations, including a generous surprise gift from the Ellen Show and Shutterfly.

 Alex has put 100% of funds raised from his speaking engagements into developing the app while connecting and collaborating with members of the world’s medical and therapy communities and many of the world’s largest organizations in the disability space.
 Those experiences and connections have shaped and continue to tailor the Ability App.